Delia-Solutions/ts-purerules/CONTRIBUTING.md

 - Have fun developing new features!
 It really means to us.
 - If tests exist, don't forget to run and fix them before marking your pull request as ready.
 - Write your commit message in the present tense.
 You should read your commit as: "When applied, this commit will" + your commit message.
 An example might be: "when applied, this commit will fix the user getting kicked problem".
+- If your PR is linked to an existing issue please add a reference to it in the PR and close it after the PR is merged.

+##### Mandatory steps!
+Before marking your PR as ready to be merged, you must run the `yarn lint` and `yarn test` scripts.
+It limits regression and help keep the style consistent (and sometimes assure better commit diffs).

 ### And one last thing